Carpal tunnel syndrome

 What to Expect at Your Provider's Office

 Management of CTS is based on severity.
 Your health care provider may put your wrist in a splint or brace to keep your wrist from bending, and to minimize or prevent pressure on the nerve.
-You'll probably need to wear the splint full time for 3 to 4 weeks, then at night only.
+You will probably need to wear the splint full time for 3 to 4 weeks, then at night only.
 Putting ice on your wrist, massaging the area, and doing stretching exercises may also help.

 You can help prevent CTS or alleviate symptoms by making some simple changes in your work and leisure habits, such as: